-Michigan law requires driver license suspensions for drug convictions.
+Michigan law used to require a driver’s license suspension for drug convictions.

-Even with no prior drug violations, the driver’s license is suspended for six months following a drug conviction.
-No restricted license is allowed for the first 30 days.
+Even with no prior drug violations, the driver’s license used to be suspended for six months following a drug conviction.
+Michigan’s law has since changed.

 Hard Suspension for Drug Convictions

 A “hard suspension” is a period of driver license suspension where there is no driving allowed, even on a restricted basis.
-For the first conviction for a drug offense in Michigan, the hard portion of the suspension is 30 days.
-In those cases where a defendant has a previous drug conviction, within 7 years, the hard suspension is 60 days.
-Neither the judge nor prosecutor has any discretion to grant or agree to a restricted license under these circumstances.
-The suspension is imposed when the Michigan Department of State is advised by the court that there is a conviction.
+For the first conviction for a drug offense in Michigan, the hard portion of the suspension used to be 30 days.
+In those cases where a defendant has a previous drug conviction, within 7 years, the hard suspension used to be 60 days.
+Neither the judge nor prosecutor had any discretion to grant or agree to a restricted license under these circumstances.
+The suspension was imposed when the Michigan Department of State was advised by the court that there is a conviction.